d2d-weizhi/project-flow/README.md

   - For now, the MUI table is able to toggle between dark and light mode, but it is a simple implementation.
 Perhaps not the most effective.
 With a little more time, it can definitely be achieved.
   - Created simple CSS classes in `global.css` so that we can easily insert the right class into the relevant components and tags.
+  - Also added the default MUI ThemeProvider so it would be easier to switch between dark/light themes for the UI components themselves.

 9. Using `localStorage` for unique user sessions.